UNSDSN-Youth/sdg-zone/content/learn/what-are-the-sdgs.md

 **Not just governments**

 Governments are not the only ones working on the SDGs.
 A huge number of NGOs are using the SDGs in planning and decision-making, and a growing number of private companies, city councils and universities are doing the same.
 It is also the responsibility of all people, as individuals, to make a contribution.

 **The cost**

-Based on current estimates, the world will need around $3 billion (US dollars) per year to achieve the SDGs by 2030.
+Based on current estimates, the world will need around $2.5 trillion (US dollars) per year to achieve the SDGs by 2030.
 That’s around 3% of the world economy.